OpenKnowledgeMaps/map-browser/README.md

 ```
 npm install
-gatsby develop
+npm run serve
 ```

+You should be able to see the page on http://localhost:8000

 If you encounter any problems try to remove `.cache` and `node_modules` before running `npm install`.
 Also I couldn't get gatsby running with anything older than `node_v8.1.0`.
+Check out [https://www.gatsbyjs.org/docs/gatsby-on-windows/](https://www.gatsbyjs.org/docs/gatsby-on-windows/) to run Gatsby on a Windows machine.

 ## Building/Production